Didero/ThimbleMonkey/readme.md

 ### Loading game files
 First you need to know where the game files are stored.
 You can find this location in Steam by right-clicking one of the supported games, selecting 'Manage' and then 'Browse Local Files'.
+You can find this location in GOG Galaxy by right-clicking one of the supported games, selecting 'Manage Installation' and then 'Show folder'.
 Once you know the location, there's two ways to load the game files:
 #### Through the File menu:
 - Click 'File' and select 'Load game folder...'.
 This opens up a file browser